liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

 1. variety
 1. relatively small fraction
 1. as stated
-1. where A and B respectively are
 1. make ideas go further
-1. make up some ideas
-1. look the world differently
 1. 嵌套
 1. intrinsically
 1. observe that